eric1foard/quick-budget/README.md

 - Dashboard
 -- Displays result of what user entered.
 -- Forecast - calculate accumulating savings over months, or diminishing from total.
 User can enter goal.
+- Register
+-- Should also log the user in and take them to profile?

 ### Icebox:
 - To do's - minor